-While most of you will be coming up to spend all your free daylight hours on Mammoth Mountain there are plenty of other things to do in the area during the winter months.
-I know many people that want to come up but are not interested in skiing and snowboarding.
+While most of you will be coming up to spend all your free daylight hours on Mammoth Mountain, there are plenty of other things to do in the area during the snowy months.
+I know many people who want to come up but are not interested in skiing and snowboarding.
 Here are a few ideas of what else there is to do.

-Scenic Gondola Rides: Taking a ride to the top of Mammoth Mountain is an amazing experience.
+Scenic Gondola Rides: Riding to the top of Mammoth Mountain is a fantastic experience.
 The views are breathtaking as you ride up and beyond compare once your standing at the top.

-Once you reach the top station you will have a 360 degrees view of the Eastern Sierra and the Sierra Nevada.
+At the top station, you will have a 360-degree view of the Eastern Sierra and the Sierra Nevada.
 You will also get a chance to get a picture of the famous Mammoth Mountain Sign at 11,000 feet.